Ingenieria-del-Software-II-ESIIAB/SEII-IPO-template/README.md

 - WARNING: the project name CANNOT CONTAIN SPACES OR NON-ALPHABETICAL CHARACTERS
 - Establish that **the owner is the organisation you have just created.**
+- Establish the visibility of the project as **public**. [set visibility](https://docs.github.com/en/issues/planning-and-tracking-with-projects/managing-your-project/managing-visibility-of-your-projects#changing-project-visibility)

 ## 3. Create the repository